 “But the reason I’m here today is because, at this plant, you’re doing more than just building new vehicles.
 You are helping to fight our way through a vicious recession and you are building the economy of America’s future.”

 The “green” economy was presented as “the economy of America’s future.”
-Let there be no doubt.
+Just let there be no doubt.

-This useful analogy then allowed the President’s speech to take in the whole of the economic picture and the efforts made to re-vitalise the US economy.
+This useful analogy then allowed the President Obama Kansas speech to take in the whole of the economic picture and the efforts made to re-vitalise the US economy.
 It also allowed him to incorporate further links to the green economy.

-When it comes to finishing your speech, there really is no better way to work the crowd than a vision of the future.
+When it comes to how you finish your speech, there really is no better way to work the crowd than a vision of the future.
 It was a well-worked analogy for the occasion.

 We noted back in 2010 how the President used an analogy to link the Smith Electric vehicle factory in Kansas to the whole economy and also the Green economy.
 Well, it’s a great shame to report that the factory closed in 2017.
 So, there are no more green vehicles coming off that production line for now…if, indeed, ever again.
 Now that’s no reflection on the economy as a whole or indeed the green economy.
 But, it does signal one of the more obvious problems with virtue signalling at a specific plant.

 You too can discover plenty of public speaking tips for just about any occasion.
 And, with more than 100 top tips for speakers and presenters everywhere, there’s bound to be the right tip for you.
 Plus, when you want to give your own public speaking skills a further boost, then you can always consider training.
 Because a well-time training course will boost both your skills and confidence.
 So, when the time is right, please don’t hesitate to get in touch.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 President Ramaphosa Wrestles With A Tight Head Prop